 Individual Intercultural Development Plans

 Prairie has committed to learning about and working toward eliminating systemic white supremacy and the culture that perpetuates it.
 To that end, we are encouraging our community to create Individual Intercultural Development Plans (IDPs.)
 The purpose of IDPs is to develop actionable goals and to work toward them by supporting and holding one another accountable.
 It’s an important first step in our justice work together.
-Please contact Melissa Bishop or Nancy Long or a Justice League member for more information about how to get started.
+Please contact Melissa Bishop or Nancy Long at Justice League for more information about how to get started.
 The Justice League spends time every meeting discussing IDPs and you are always welcome to join them.
-See announcement and eblast for details about our upcoming meeting.
+See the announcement and eblast for details about our upcoming meeting.

 We Believe Survivors Fund

 Prairie Unitarian Universalist Church is committed to centering the needs of survivors of sexual assault and abuse.
-We know that when sexual assault and abuse happens in relation to people in a position of trust, particularly through a church or other religious organization, that the trauma can be especially profound.
+We know that when sexual assault and abuse happens in relation to people in a position of trust, particularly through a church or other religious organization, the trauma can be especially profound.
 Prairie is participating with other UU churches in Colorado to provide crisis support to help survivors navigate the various systems they may come in contact with legal, organizational, healthcare, etc.

 Additionally, Prairie has established a dedicated We Believe Survivors Fund to assist survivors with the costs of mental health support and legal fees.
 While we recognize that this in and of itself is not likely to completely cover either the financial and emotional costs of survivorship, our hope is that survivors will know that here, they are believed and supported.